awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 **To enable advanced logging for Windows clients**

-1. Close the Amazon Workspaces client\.
+1. Close the Amazon WorkSpaces client\.

 1. Open the Command Prompt app\.